Speed limits vary between 30 mph and 50 mph and are posted. Speed limits are enforced so don't get upset if you get a citation, you have been warned.

 Other items of interest to Townshend individuals but with broader reach:

 Senior Solutions provides a host of services to those over 60, their caregivers, and their families in Windham and Windsor counties.
 For more information about all their programs and initiatives, click here.
-In Townshend, aside from other services, they host a community meal at the Townshend Church, on the common, every first and third Thursday of the month at noon.
-The suggested donation for the meal is under $5.
-All are welcome, seniors or not.

 An additional piece of information that is not specific to Townshend that needs to be shared comes at the request of the Vermont Veteran's Home.
 Many in the area do not know that a residential facility for Veterans exists in Vermont nor are they aware of the programs and care available to service men and women and their spouses.
 There is a great deal of information available on their website.
 You will find that here.